Supreme Court Justice Elena Kagan covers wide range of topics during Salve Regina University conversation

 “It’s impossible for any citizen to look around and not understand that this country is facing challenges, not the least of which is that the country is so divided,” Kagan said in response to a question about threats to American democracy.
 “The question of how do we work ourselves through that, not just as judges, but how all citizens work through that, is an important one.”

 Kagan said it should almost go without saying that people who disagree with each other can be friends, which elicited a round of applause from the audience.
-She referenced her friendship with her “hunting buddy,” former Associate Justice Antonin Scalia.
+She referenced her friendship with her “hunting buddy,” former associate justice Antonin Scalia.

 “Justice Scalia was a master at building personal friendships across disagreements and he used to say said if you take it personally, you’re in the wrong job,” she said.
 “And I think it’s true for life.
 We should be able to separate these things.”